Weapon mount: Remote weapon station/installation

 This is a power-assisted mounting on the outside of whatever it is mounted on, usually bolted down to the surface and with only the control wires crossing the armour.
 Such mountings are typically used on armoured fighting vehicles for anti-personnel weapons to avoid exposing a crewmen to return fire, and on naval vessels for self-contained CIWS systems.

 Swing arm

 A swing mount is a fixed mount that allows a far greater and more flexible arc of fire than the simple pintle mount system.
 Utilising a system of one or two articulated arms the gunner can swing the weapon through a wide arc even though the gunner's position is fixed relative to the mount.
 These systems vary in complexity from a simple arm, to a double arm with the ability to lock the weapon in any firing position.

-Mobile mount
+Non-static mount

 A mobile mount is a weapon mount that is portable or can be transported around by infantry.